States#

 }

-}The system, including the state machines, is then fully generated following the well-known Sinelabore RT state machine structure.
+}The system, including the state machines, can then be fully translated into executable C++ code and follows the well-known Sinelabore RT state machine structure.

 Transition triggered by timeouts#